 type parameter.
 You also need to have a user id:

 You can also control various skinning aspects of how the thumbnails are displayed.

 authkeyprovided by PicasaWeb.
 But now that PicasaWeb is fully gone, this option doesn’t exist.
 Google introduces something similar at first glance, wherein it generates a shortcode for an album that you can hand out.
 E.g. for one of my albums it gives me the link https://goo.gl/photos/TuWyKAdameiXTmdo6.
-I can visit the link, which expands out, but none of the details in the link help in the API.
+Clicking on the link expands it out, but none of the details in the link help in the API.
 Moreover the shortcode cannot be expanded by the API without authentication!
 Try this link.
 For older albums created with PicasaWeb, the

 authkeystill works, as shown on the Albums page.

 - In perhaps the least thought out move, Google made it very, very hard to make an album public.
 In fact, there is no way currently to determine a user’s public albums in Google Photos – you only see the older PicasaWeb albums.
-There are certain third-party workarounds that let you make albums public, but the process is very convoluted.
+There were certain third-party workarounds that let you make albums public, but those do not work any more either.

 The older Picasa API didn’t require an API key except for viewing private photos.
 However the shift to Google Photos has made an API key almost mandatory.
 To get one: